No results for ""

 2. After you instantiate ReactNativeLDClient, pass it to LDProvider.
 LDProvider uses the React context API to store and pass data to child components through hooks.
 It requires the client.

 In version 10 of the SDK, you do not specify a context when you initialize the client.
 Instead, you must provide the context in an identify() call, for example on application mount.
+The identify() method returns a promise that can be awaited.
 End users will receive fallback values until you specify a context by calling identify().

 The following example shows the simplest way to create a shared instance of ReactNativeLDClient, and identify a context: